ezekiel-Kaeyros/semafrontend/README.md

 - Read More
 - Don't forget to test
-- You are good to go..
+- You are good to go.